Reimagine diversity, equity and inclusion to drive results!

 If your organization's DEI efforts have stalled, you are not alone.
 Dr. Myers provides resources to help you overcome inertia to leverage the talents of ALL people.
-If you are a leader that seeks to transform yourself, your team, or your organization, Dr. Myers uses evidence-based methods to help you go beyond unconscious bias training 1, 2, 3 to develop skills and make systemic changes that create an equitable and positive work climate.
+If you are a leader that seeks to transform yourself, your team, or your organization, Dr. Myers can provide evidence-based tools that help you go beyond unconscious bias training 1, 2, 3 to develop skills and make systemic changes that create an equitable, positive, high-performing work climate.

-Dr. Myers is a DE&I scholar with 17 years of experience developing and teaching graduate courses at the University of Michigan.
-She has conducted research, published insights in academic journals, and provides uncommon consulting to corporate and non-profit leaders, including healthcare.
+Dr. Myers is a DE&I scholar with nearly 20 years of experience developing and teaching graduate courses at the University of Michigan.
+She has conducted research and published insights in academic journals.
+More importantly, she helps leaders like you expand your knowledge and skills to achieve results.
+Dr. Myers consults with corporate and non-profit leaders, including healthcare.
 (See below)

 1. Dobbin & Kalev (2016).
 Why Diversity Programs Fail.
 Harvard Business Review, July-August, 52-60.